In our case, this error appears after upgrading wordpress to 6.2.

 So almost all web hosting companies offer backup/restore.
 Restore backup can be performed through cPanel but also Plesk.

-If you have a backup created, let’s say on the 25th, you must make sure that on that date your site was working well before the message “This block has encountered an error and cannot be previewed”.
+If you have a backup created, let’s say on the 25th, you must make sure that on that date your site was working well before this error.

 But don’t forget, when you restore a backup from a few days ago, you may lose posts after that date until today.
 For this reason, you must first save/export the created content.